Gajol/IT-Notes/Notes/Application/Software Design/Software-Complexity.md

 ## D3 Template

-This document is long and often done by architects (chief architect, application architect and software design architects).
+The Domain Definition Document Template (D3 Template) document is long and often done by architects (chief architect, application architect and software design architects).
 This document can be 50-200 pages when printed, but the content could evolve collaboratively/iteratively using modern wiki-pages (Confluence).
 - Writing a hundred pages up front is not the answer.
 - Make sure to visit all of these concerns, understanding that they will evolve.